 Shawn and I were drawn to the lush park for many reasons.
 First, it has magnificent views of the Adriatic Sea, as well as the neighboring islands of Brač, Šolta, and Čiovo.
 Part of Marjan is south-facing, meaning that the sunsets are extraordinary!
 (See Shawn’s video below for a peek.)

 Marjan also has extensive jogging, cycling, and walking trails, as well as picturesque stone churches.
 Many of the peninsula’s tiny chapels were built centuries ago.

 And if you’re lucky, you might even bump into some of Marjan’s resident donkeys.

 Whenever we felt the need to escape our home away from home in Split’s bustling Old Town within Diocletian’s Palace walls, we made a pilgrimage to Marjan.
 On a few occasions we did a bit of foraging for wild asparagus.
 Other times, we enjoyed a picnic among the agave plants.
-On most afternoons we’d see residents walking their beloved dogs or biking.
-Often, we’d also spot ferries bound for the islands of Hvar, Brač, Šolta, and Vis.
+Most afternoons, we’d see residents walking their beloved dogs or biking.
+We’d also spot ferries bound for the islands of Hvar, Brač, Šolta, and Vis.
 And sometimes we’d even glimpse a string of tiny sailboats being piloted by sailing students out on the twinkling Adriatic Sea.
 The latter two sightings tempted us to embark on an island escape ourselves.